jihbr/SIADS-699_PEFT-Testers/README.md

    Machine type: g2-standard-8 (Graphics Optimized)
-   GPU: In the "GPUs" section, check "Attach GPU" and select NVIDIA L4 GPU Select 1 GPU (1 is enough for PEFT tasks)
+   GPU: In the "GPUs" section, check "Attach GPU" and select NVIDIA L4 GPU Select 1 GPU (1 is enough for PEFT on Llama-3-8b.)

 ### Cloning the Repository in Vertex AI Workbench